Dream Lands Design

 You should never mess up your tenant by mixing their types.
 For example, if you have decided that your HMO is the best fit for students then don’t advertise professionals.

-If you do so then you have to deal with various adjustment issues such as noise, lighting complaints due to different schedules of students.
+If you do so then you have to deal with various adjustment issues such as noise, and lighting complaints due to different schedules of students.

 Tip 6: Prepare yourself to deal with Tenant Disputes